ak7r4/CTF/README.md

 # 🏴‍☠️ CTF Writeups & Hacking Tips

 > "Yes, I am a criminal.
-My crime is that of curiosity.
-My crime is that of judging people by what they say and think, not what they look like.
-My crime is that of outsmarting you, something that you will never forgive me for."
+My crime is that of curiosity."

 ## 🟢 Welcome to the Dark Side